 Agape Ministry Emergency Assistance Program – Families in a crisis can get emergency assistance.
 Services provided include access to a household items, food pantry, clothing, and limited financial assistance for utilities and electric bills.
 127 Lanark, San Antonio, Texas 78218, phone (210) 590-6655, or more information on Agape programs.

-Bulverde Food Pantry, Inc. – This is a local community-based service organization that is involved in helping people in crisis by supplying limited financial assistance, food and clothing, coordinating with local utility providers and enabling connections to appropriate support agencies for specific needs.
+Bulverde Food Pantry, Inc. – This is a local community-based service organization that is involved in helping people in crisis by supplying limited, food and clothing, offering free physical type goods and enabling connections to appropriate support agencies for specific needs.
 Address is 2295-1 Bulverde Rd, Bulverde, Texas 78163, dial (830) 438-7899

 San Antonio Department of Human Services administrates assistance programs for the city and Bexar County.
 Services are offered for the working poor, low income, disabled, unemployed, and others.
 Receive referrals to federal government benefits, emergency financial aid and self-sufficiency.

 St. Peter - St. Joseph Children's Home – Some of the programs offered include vouchers for a thrift store, rent/housing assistance, utility bill financial assistance, help in enrolling in GED classes/testing or college courses, completion of SSI government application and referrals, food, and more.
-919 Mission Rd., San Antonio, TX 78210, phone (210) 531-8555
+The address is 919 Mission Rd., San Antonio, TX 78210, phone (210) 533-1203 or (210) 531-8555

 Family Assistance Centers - DHS, City of San Antonio – The government agency offers a number of services and assistance programs which help low income families gain self-sufficiency, while at the same time providing the opportunity for short term financial help.
 Programs include: